scverse/scvi-tools/docs/user_guide/background/variational_inference.rst

    :align: center
    :alt: Abstraction of the variational inference problem.

    Abstraction of the variational inference problem.
 We seek to find an approximate posterior distribution that minimizes the KL divergence.
+Figure credit: Jeffrey Regier.

 Using Bayes Rule, we may rewrite this problem into something we can actually compute.